Hyper-modal Imputation Diffusion Embedding with Dual-Distillation for Federated Multimodal Knowledge Graph Completion: Experiments

 \textbf{Evaluation metrics.} We predict both head and tail entities and take the average metrics as the client MKG metrics \cite{bordes2013TransE}, then we report the weighted average metrics of all clients based on their triple number ratio \cite{chen2021FedE}.
 We report four metrics, i.e. Hits@K, K=1, 3, 10, and mean reciprocal rank (MRR).
 We employ the widely-used filtered evaluation setting \cite{bordes2013TransE} to filter out other ground-truth entities.

 \textbf{Implementation details.} We implement our framework with PyTorch.
 We employ RotatE \cite{sun2018RotatE,zhang2024unleashing} as KGE decoder $f(\cdot)$.
 We employ Adam \cite{kingma2014adamoptimization} to optimize the framework.
 At each round, we sample all the clients to form $\mathcal{C}_t$ \cite{chen2021FedE}.
 We train the local clients for 3 epochs in each round.
 We early stopped the training after 5 rounds without improvement on the validation set.
 The batch size is 1,024.
 The negative sample set $N_i$ is 256 randomly sampled negative entities.
 The embedding sizes of entity and relation are 512 and 256 \cite{sun2018RotatE}.
 The diffusion noise $\beta_{low},\beta_{up}$ is $5e-4, 5e-2$ respectively, scaled with $s=1e-4$ \cite{wang2023diffrec}.
+Hyperparameters are tuned on the validation set.
+The parameter sensitivity analysis is shown in App.
+C.D.
 We ran our experiments on one A6000 GPU (48GB RAM).